 Three words could save a life, says Samaritans

-To mark World Suicide Prevention Day (10 September 2015), Samaritans is encouraging anyone worried about a friend, colleague or family member who may be struggling to cope to ask, ‘Are you OK’?.
+To mark World Suicide Prevention Day (10 September 2015), Samaritans Scotland is encouraging anyone worried about a friend, colleague or family member who may be struggling to cope to ask, ‘Are you OK?’.

-In the Republic of Ireland, nearly 500 people die by suicide every year.
-Every 6 seconds Samaritans responds to a call for help, by phone, email, text or face to face in one of its branches.
+In Scotland, nearly 700 people die by suicide each year, that’s an average of 2 people a day.
+Every 6 seconds Samaritans responds to a call for help, by phone, email, text or face to face.
+The 20 Samaritans branches in Scotland dealt with around 240,000 contacts from people right across the country last year alone.

 Not everyone finds it easy to start a conversation that may be uncomfortable, and not everyone shows signs that they are struggling with difficult thoughts or feelings.
 But simple human contact -knowing that you’re not alone with your troubles and that someone will listen – can make a big difference, even at the most difficult of times.

-Samaritans’ Executive Director for Ireland, Catherine Brogan, says we need to be braver as just a simple question, to encourage a person to talk about their problems, can help them to feel less isolated, and more able to find a way through.
+Samaritans Executive Director for Scotland, James Jopling, says we need to be braver as just a simple question, to encourage a person to talk about their problems, can help them to feel less isolated, and more able to find a way through.

 For anyone who doesn’t want to talk to someone they know, or who is worried about someone else, Samaritans is here round the clock, every single day of the year to listen in confidence about whatever’s troubling them.”